F{\AE}RDXEL: An Expert System for Danish Traffic Law: Related Work

 \section{Related Work}

-Research into expert systems and applications flourished in the 1980s, and this effort included also applications to the legal domain.
-However, this direction of research started to slow down in the 2000s, and since 2010, to the best of our knowledge, there have only been few publications in the domain if expert systems for law~\cite{no_new_expert_systems}.
-An interesting exception, dating from 2016, is an article on an expert system for Islam inheritance law~\cite{expert_law}.
+Research into expert systems and applications flourished in the 1980s including applications to the legal domain.
+However, this direction of research slowed down in the 2000s, and since 2010, to the best of our knowledge, there have been few publications in the domain of expert systems for law~\cite{no_new_expert_systems}.
+An interesting exception, from 2016, is an article on an expert system for Islam inheritance law~\cite{expert_law}.

-Develop of expert system applications for the legal domain go as far back to 1977, with the creation of \textit{TAXMAN}~\cite{TAXMAN}, an expert system for answering questions about US taxation for corporate reorganization.
-This work paved the way for several subsequent expert system, such as: \textit{CHIRON}~\cite{CHIRON}, for planning actions that could decrease income tax according to US law.; \textit{Split up}~\cite{Split_up}, which dealt with Australian law on property division after divorce; and \textit{ASHSD-II}~\cite{ASHSD}, focusing on US law on property division after divorce.
+Development of expert system applications for the legal domain go as far back to 1977's \textit{TAXMAN}~\cite{TAXMAN}, an expert system for answering questions about US taxation for corporate reorganization.
+This work paved the way for several subsequent expert system, such as: \textit{CHIRON}~\cite{CHIRON}, for planning actions that could decrease income tax according to US law; \textit{Split up}~\cite{Split_up}, which dealt with Australian law on property division after divorce; and \textit{ASHSD-II}~\cite{ASHSD}, focusing on US law on property division after divorce.

-All of these applications focus on very specific subdomains within already specific legal domains: \textit{TAXMAN} on the subdomain of corporate reorganization within US taxation, \textit{CHIRON} on the subdomain of income tax within US tax codes, and both \textit{Split up} and \textit{ASHSD-II} on the subdomain of property division (although in different overarching domains, as \textit{Split up} deals with Australian divorce law and \textit{ASHSD-II} with US divorce law).
+All of these applications focus on very specific subdomains within already specific legal domains: In domain of US taxation, \textit{TAXMAN} on the subdomain of corporate reorganization and \textit{CHIRON} on the subdomain of income tax.
+Reversely, both \textit{Split up} and \textit{ASHSD-II} on the subdomain of property division, but in different overarching domains, as \textit{Split up} deals with Australian divorce law and \textit{ASHSD-II} with US divorce law.
 In contrast, \CoolToolName{} reasons on the whole of Danish traffic law, instead of being restricted to a subdomain like parking laws or driving laws.
-The tool is also designed such that additional laws can be added to the scope of the tool's knowledge.
+The tool is also designed such that additional laws can be added to its knowledge.